samgodwood/Quantum_Error_Correction/README.md

 - `Surface_Code/Surface Code Introduction.ipynb`: Utilizing qiskit, a Jupyter notebook containing an introduction to the Surface Code.
 Starting with the basic concepts of X and Z stabilizer measurements, and then introducing the 7-qubit error detection Surface Code (distance = 2).

-- `Surface_Code/Distance 3 Surface Code.ipynb`: Juypter notebook building upon the concepts introduced in the previous notebook by introducing the 17 qubit Surface code (distance = 3).

 - `Bosonic_Modes/GKP code.ipynb`: A Jupyter notebook that provides a brief introduction to Gottesman-Kitaev-Preskill (GKP) codes and their application in quantum error correction.
 This notebook demonstrates how GKP codes can be used for error correction in bosonic modes.